staffanu/museld/musecpp/README.md

 > --resample-bytes
 > --resample-shorts

-Determines the input format; these can not be combined and the names should probably change, possible when making them more generic and/or refactoring into several independent options.
+Determines the input format; these can not be combined and the names should probably change, possibly when making them more generic and/or refactoring into several independent options.

 * --big-endian / -little-endian: inputs are unsigned shorts sampled at the correct phase at 16.2MHz, with only the 10 least significant bits used.